 A number of other projects—including pilots with hospitals and integrated health systems—are in development.
 The goal: partner with providers to help them expand their capabilities, which will help our members as well.

 For patients suffering from debilitating chronic conditions, one major challenge is staying out of the hospital.
 Receiving care at home improves quality of life and saves money at the same time.
 Humana is testing different kinds of remote monitoring technologies and their usefulness to different groups within the Medicare population.
-“I am a believer that telehealth will transform how we take care of people,” says Dr. Eric Rackow, president of Humana at Home, who is leading the effort for Humana.
+“I am a believer that telehealth will transform how we take care of people,” says William Fleming, Humana’s healthcare services president.

-Here are a few examples of Humana’s remote-monitoring pilots.
+Here are a couple of examples of Humana’s remote-monitoring services and pilots.